Krystian888-lab/Car-Sharing/README.md

 - Local styles (sections, pages, etc.)
 - Partial files are imported into the main style.css file

+## Setup

+This project runs when a file is selected: index.html, launched in the browser

-## Status
+## Project Status

-Project is: _made_
+Project is: _in progress_

+## Room for Improvement

+List of features ready and TODOs for future development

+- Home Page and Form layout

+To-do list:

+- Mobile version
+- Optimisation

 ## Contact

-Created by Krystian Marciniak krystianmarciniak446@gmail.com - feel free to contact me
+Created by Krystian Marciniak krystianmarciniak446@gmail.com - feel free to contact me!